Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration

 This paper is organized as follows.
-In Section~\ref{sec:SBMIM}, we give the precise definition of the pairs of approximating solutions considered throughout this paper and state their existence in Theorem~\ref{thm:XvepYvep}.
-In Section~\ref{sec:cont}, we outline the idea behind our continuous decomposition of a super-Brownian motion with intermittent immigration and then give the rigorous proof for the continuous decompositions of the approximation solutions.
-Some properties of the resulting clusters from the decompositions are discussed at the end of Section~\ref{sec:cont}.
-In Section~\ref{sec:2ndsep}, we state some basic results and then proceed to the setup for obtaining the conditional separation of the approximating solutions.
-Due to the complexity, the main two lemmas of Section~\ref{sec:2ndsep} are proved in Section~\ref{sec:condsep-1} and Section~\ref{sec:condsep-2} respectively, with some preliminaries set in Section~\ref{sec:pre}.
-In Section~\ref{sec:sepSOL}, we show the uniform separation of approximating solutions under $\P_\vep$, which completes the proof of our main theorem.
+In Section~\ref{secISBM}, we give the precise definition of the pairs of approximating solutions from which we choose particular ones for the proof of our main result, and discuss their basic properties.
+In Section~\ref{seccont}, we explain the idea of continuous decomposition of a super-Brownian motion with intermittent immigration and then give the rigorous proof for the continuous decompositions of the approximation solutions specified in Section~\ref{secISBM}.
+Covariations of the resulting immigrant processes are studied in Section~\ref{seccovar-imm}.
+By the results in Sections~\ref{secISBM}--\ref{seccovar-imm}, we identify a system of SPDEs for immigrant processes and prove the existence of its solutions in Section~\ref{seccappro}.
+Except in Section~\ref{secpropwc}, we restrict our attention to the corresponding approximating solutions from Section~\ref{sec2ndsep} on.